kagisearch/kagi-docs/docs/common/company/hiring-kagi.md

 ---
 # Jobs at Kagi Search

-**We receive a high volume of applications, which means our response times can be slow.**

 We review every application, but this takes time.
 To increase your chances of a timely response:

-- Put real effort into your application
+- Put effort like you mean it into your application
 - Clearly demonstrate why you're a strong fit for the role
 - Be detailed, but get to the point.
 Quality over quantity.